A Deep Learning based Detection Method for Combined Integrity-Availability Cyber Attacks in Power System: Experiment Set-ups and Results

 \subsubsection{Model Verification}

-In this section, we evaluate the performance of the LSTM-RDAE compared with other state-of-art deep learning methods.
+In this section, we evaluate the performance of the LSTM-RDAE compared with other state-of-art deep and machine learning algorithms.
 In particular, we investigate how the temporal information can support the detection process with and without availability attacks.
+As the detection on combined attacks are barely researched in literature, we modify the existing method on FDIA detection as follows: \begin{itemize} \item Baseline 1: DAE by adding denoising layers in the AE-based detector in \cite{wang20detection} and \cite{chen2022data}; \item Baseline 2: LSTM-AE by replacing the dense layers with the LSTM layers in \cite{wang20detection}; \item Baseline 3: One-Class Support Vector Machine (OC-SVM) as an extension to the S3VM in \cite{ozay16machine}; \item Baseline 4: Isolation Forest (IF) in \cite{ahmed19unsupervised}. \end{itemize}

-Table \ref{table:compare_ml} compares LSTM-RDAE with two semi-supervised deep learning algorithms: DAE and LSTM-AE, and two unsupervised machine learning techniques: One-Class Support Vector Machine (OC-SVM) and Isolation Forest (IF) assuming that full measurements are given.
+The comparisons between the proposed LSTM-RDAE and the above baselines are recorded in Table \ref{table:compare_ml} assuming a full measurement condition.
 To have a fare comparison, we also add random input dropout mask on DAE during training.
-The objective of OC-SVM \cite{scholkopf01estimating} is to find a hyperplane that has the maximum margin separating the high dimensional data with the origin.
+The objective of OC-SVM is to find a hyperplane that has the maximum margin separating the high dimensional data with the origin \cite{scholkopf01estimating}.
 The RBF kernel method is used in OC-SVM to measure the nonlinearity.
 Successive random hyper-separations are applied in IF \cite{ahmed19unsupervised,liu08isolation} where the abnormal data can be automatically picked out with less steps if they are \textit{rare and distinctive}.
 Ensemble isolation trees (\textit{iTrees}) are constructed to find the average anomaly score.
 The two ML models are trained solely on the normalities in the semi-supervised manner and the contamination ratios (similar to the quantile defined in AE-based methods) are tuned to have $5\%$ $FPR$ on the validation set.
-Principle component analysis (PCA) is applied in advance on the scaled training data as a feature engineering method to reduce the data dimension which can benefit on the ML performance and computational speed.
+Principle component analysis (PCA) is applied in advance on the scaled training data to reduce the data dimension.
 In our example, we train the MLs under supervised awareness and it suggests that the first 26 out of 304 components can cover $99\%$ variances thus can give the best performance.
 In the simulation, it is assumed that the missing attributes have been imputed, i.e. $\gamma = 0.00$.
 The suggested hyperparameters for MLs are recorded in Table \ref{table:para_ml}.